- Guaranteed for 2 full months

 You should end up with a couple of images that look like this:

 This shooting technique, and the following post-processing method, can then be used for every other angle of the car you want to shoot, but for this article, I’ll concentrate on the front profile only.

 Open your images in Photoshop.
 If you shoot in raw format, make sure that any global adjustments you make to white balance, exposure, contrast, etc. in Adobe Camera Raw (ACR) to one image are made to all the others as well.
 If they are not synced, when the two sides of your shots are merged, you’ll end up with a very odd looking image.

 Once your images are open in the main Photoshop workspace, you will need to layer one image on top of the other.
 The simplest way to do this is to pull the image tabs apart, so you have two separate workspaces (see below).

 Then while holding the shift key, drag and drop the Background layer from the layers panel of one image over to the other workspace.
 This will automatically create a new layer of your imported image and by holding the shift key, it will drop it square to the other layer.
 Your layers panel should now look like this.

 Don’t worry about which layer sits on top of the other at this stage, as the next step can be done either way.

-Hit Ctrl-D (Win) or Cmd-D (Mac) to deselect your selection and your image should now look something like this:
+Your image should now look something like this:

 At this point, you’ll want to merge the visible layers, as any adjustments you make beyond this will need to apply to both layers.
 To do this, simply right-click on either of the layers and select Merge Visible.